wzhSteve/wzhSteve.github.io/_pages/about.md

 <h3>Reliable LLM Agents</h3>

 <p>
-I study agent reliability from a **decision-centric and epistemic perspective**, focusing on whether agents possess and appropriately use the knowledge required for reliable decisions.
+I study agent reliability from a <strong>decision-centric and epistemic perspective</strong>, focusing on whether agents possess and appropriately use the knowledge required for reliable decisions.
 </p>

 <ul>